warisali2/warisali.ml/content/posts/dev-career-paths.md

 To reach the level of proficiency you'd like to have as a system administrator, you really have to fall in love with the technologies of your choice.
 If you choose to become a Unix/Linux system administrator, the operating system commands should be almost your second nature.
-The experience is reminiscent of learning a language.
+The experience is like that of learning a language.
 If you don't use it, you lose it.
 You have to be willing to spend a significant amount of time to eventually master the operating systems.